anacode/anacode-toolkit/docs/source/intro.rst

-This code snippet would analyse concepts and general sentiment for all `documents` in two threads by bulks of size 200 and save output as pandas DataFrames to provided dictionary.
+This code snippet would analyse concepts and general sentiment for all `documents` in two threads by bulks of size 200 and save the output as pandas DataFrames to provided dictionary.

 .. code-block:: python